Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: Research design

 Structure-related codes are further defined in Section~\ref{subsec:OSPO-structures}, and responsibility-related codes in Section~\ref{subsec:OSPO-responsibilities}.

-The structured data was then coded using open coding, another first-cycle coding method used to inductively capture emerging ideas or concepts in qualitative data~\citep{saldana2021coding}.
-Statements were accordingly assigned inductive codes along with short descriptive notes characterising the phenomena described.
-The open codes were then rearranged and categorised using axial coding (a second-cycle coding method~\citep{saldana2021coding}) into general themes and common topics across the structure- and responsibility-related codes.
-Finally, selective coding, a second-cycle coding method~\citep{saldana2021coding}, was used to synthesise central themes across the codebook into six common archetypes:
+The structured data was then coded using open coding, another first-cycle coding method used to inductively capture emerging trends or concepts in qualitative data~\cite{saldana2021coding}.
+Transcript excerpts were accordingly assigned inductive codes along with short descriptive notes summarising the main findings in the statements.
+The open codes and notes were continuously grouped using an axial coding approach (a second-cycle coding method~\cite{saldana2021coding}), and the a-priori codebook.
+The process rendered in the revised structural attributes (RQ1) and responsibilities (RQ2) presented in Fig.~\ref{fig:revisedFramework}.
+Finally, selective coding, a second-cycle coding method~\cite{saldana2021coding}, was used to further synthesise data across the codebook into six common archetypes: